hannah68/cs-lists/README.md

 ## Extension - Binary Search Trees

 A tree is a collection of nodes connected by some edges.
 It is a non linear data structure.

-Figure 4 shows that we have been working with a tree data structure since day 1 of this course:
+Figure 4 shows that we have been working with a tree data structure since day 1 of this course!

 ![](./assets/DOMTree.png)

 _Figure 4: The DOM tree_

-A binary tree is a special kind of tree data structure, shown in Figure 5, below, in which each node has at most two children, which are referred to as the left child and the right child.
+A binary tree is a special kind of tree data structure, shown in Figure 5, in which each node has at most two children (the left child and the right child).

 ![](./assets/binaryTree.png)